danleh/wasabi/crates/wasabi_wasm/README.md

 Core features:
 - Supports **WebAssembly version 1 (MVP)** and mutable globals, but other than that **no extensions**.
 - Supports **`name` custom section**; other custom sections are passed through unmodified as bytes but have no "semantic" representation.
-- Fully "owned" AST (in Rust lingo), which makes manipulation simple, incurs a lot of memory allocations on initial parsing.
+- Fully "owned" AST (in Rust lingo), which makes manipulation simple, but incurs quite some memory allocation on initial parsing.
-- However our AST is more high-level and easier to work with than the binary format directly.
+- The AST is more high-level and easier to work with than the binary format directly.
 It is closer to the abstract structure of a module (e.g., inlined types) than the binary format (e.g., types in a separate section, refered to by indices).
 - Uses [`wasm-tools`](https://github.com/bytecodealliance/wasm-tools) crates (in particular `wasmparser` and `wasm-encode`) for the low-level parsing and encoding of the binary format.